dragos-gruia/dragos-gruia/README.md

 I'm Dragos Gruia, a researcher working on the intersection between digital health and computational neuroscience.
-I’m a big fan of open-source projects as they expand the accessibility and impact of research.
+I’m a big fan of open-source projects and of sharing knowledge with others.
 Below are some of the projects I have been involved in during my PhD:

 1. (2025)  - Led paper focused on applying mathematical modelling to solve challenges in remote digital health uptake https://github.com/dragos-gruia/computational_modelling_of_behaviour_in_stroke
 2. (2024)  - Led paper focused on developing a novel digital health assessment technology for estimating clinically-meaningful digital biomarkers in stroke survivors https://github.com/dragos-gruia/Development_of_digital_biomarkers_for_stroke